-- 1. The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - 2.
+- 1. the Report fully complies with the requirements of Section 13(a) or 15(d) of the Exchange Act; and

 The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.